Alejogb1/job-board/blog-data/why-does-using-the-net-framework-48-sdk-image-from-mcrmicrosoftcom-throw-an-error.md

 id: "why-does-using-the-net-framework-48-sdk-image-from-mcrmicrosoftcom-throw-an-error"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a situation I've personally encountered enough times to have a few insights, and it usually revolves around the subtle complexities of containerized .net framework applications.
-The specific error you're seeing when using the .net framework 4.8 sdk image from `mcr.microsoft.com` often stems from a mismatch between what the image *expects* and the actual execution environment it finds itself in, or misconfigurations that might initially appear unrelated.
+The specific error you're seeing when using the .net framework 4.8 sdk image from `mcr.microsoft.com` often stems from a mismatch between what the image _expects_ and the actual execution environment it finds itself in, or misconfigurations that might initially appear unrelated.

 Let’s frame this from my perspective after having spent a good part of a development cycle troubleshooting similar containerization issues for an older project.
 We'll move through a few areas, focusing on the core reasons, and then I'll illustrate some common scenarios with code.